 - 5-story dormitory to house 300 students with only 150 parking spaces allotted for them.

-Additionally, CNU representatives have confirmed their purchase of a nearby parcel off Maritime Drive.
+Additionally, CNU representatives have confirmed their purchase of two nearby parcels off Maritime Drive.
 They claim they have no plans for how to use that property.

 In spite of city officials and the city website stating the hospital would be 10-stories tall, plans submitted and available for viewing as of 4/15/19 indicate that it would, in fact, be 12-stories tall with an additional 55' high metal panel wall on top.
 A helipad would also reside on top of the hospital.
 This is yet another example of the inaccurate and ever-changing statistics we have been provided by CNU and our local government

 The lack of transparency and the distribution of false facts has been a major concern ever since CNU announced their plans for the medical complex at a press conference on 12/20/18.
 From the size of the structure to, most notably, the greatly exaggerated projected jobs creation number of 24,000 over the next 10 years, CNU representatives and city officials have enjoyed the impressiveness of these falsehoods.
 The jobs creation number has been slashed to 1,400 and CNU representatives now admit that these are merely "internal estimates" based on their hopes and aspirations and not on any official studies.
 Both CNU and city officials further state that only "6 or 7" businesses would be displaced and or/destroyed, when in fact, that number is fifteen.